ekans24/mcrnn_test/README.md

 # mcrnn-test
-Testing out and implementation of Mask-RCNN on some data.
+Testing out and implementation of Mask-RCNN on mainly cars.

 # Github Repositories
 Using the following for Mask_RCNN: https://github.com/matterport/Mask_RCNN.git